 If you know me at all, you are already aware that I never really fit the Standard Model of Femininity.
 Gender conformism is not my thing.
 As a child I did boyish things as well as girlish things, as a youth I got bullied at school for then-mysterious reasons, and later in life I never married or raised kids.
 It turns out that these and a bunch of other odd facts about me can be explained by one unifying hypothesis.
 It is a little bit radical, but you certainly have enough imagination to be able to handle it, regardless of your gravitational string theory expertise.

-In 2000 I moved to Toronto, Canada for a job at the University of Toronto's downtown campus.
-I like it so much here that I am going to stay.
+In 2000 I moved to Toronto, Canada for a tenure-track faculty job at the University of Toronto's downtown campus.
 One of the first things that struck me as welcoming about the city was the presence of a vibrant LGBT community.
 One day in 2013, I attended the Trans March as part of Pride, to support a friend I had met through cycling.
 At the rally before the march, I heard speeches that resonated so deeply I suddenly realized I may also be transgender.
 Wait, what?!
 As I learned more and more about gender, the loudest sound I heard in my head was dominoes falling -- so many puzzling facts about my past suddenly made sense.
 I had just discovered the Grand Unifying Theory of Me.

-So am I a trans man, kind of like the opposite of Caitlyn Jenner?
+So am I a trans man, kind of like the opposite of Janet Mock, Chelsea Manning, or Caitlyn Jenner?
 Nope.
 I am actually a nonbinary transgender person, which means two things.
 First, about the transgender part.
 This term means that I transgress gender boundaries assigned by family and society in general, and I always have.
-If you never questioned the gender your parents assigned you, then you are the opposite of transgender: cisgender, or cis for short.
+If you never questioned the gender you were assigned at birth, then you are the opposite of transgender: cisgender, or cis for short.
 (Note: cis has no linguistic connection to sissy.)
 The cis and trans usages come directly from Latin.
 You will have seen them used in molecular naming in chemistry, in roughly the same sense, meaning same side and opposite side respectively.

 Second, about the nonbinary part.
 This term means that I am not wholly feminine, nor am I wholly masculine.
 To recruit a physics analogy: I am a bit like a quantum with both wave-like and particle-like behaviour -- which behaviour you see depends on the type of experiment you attempt to perform.
 I do not fit neatly into the (White) gender binary, or even on a simple linear spectrum between female and male.
 Instead, I have essential strands of femininity and essential strands of masculinity, woven together into a higher-dimensional gender.
 You cannot remove either type of thread: the fabric of me would unravel.